Olim4C/testrepo/README.md

 # testrepo
-This repository will be use as a example and test for a course from Coursera named "Getting started with Git and GitHub".
+This repository will be used as an example and test for a course from Coursera named "Getting Started with Git and GitHub".